ruby-amqp/rubybunny.info/articles/exchanges.md

  * JSON: [json gem](https://rubygems.org/gems/json) (part of standard Ruby library on Ruby 1.9) or [yajl-ruby](https://rubygems.org/gems/yajl-ruby) (Ruby bindings to YAJL)
  * BSON: [bson gem](https://rubygems.org/gems/bson) for JRuby (implemented as a Java extension) or [bson_ext](https://rubygems.org/bson_ext) for C-based Rubies
- * [Message Pack](http://msgpack.org) has Ruby bindings but currently does not provide Java implementation for JRuby
+ * [Message Pack](http://msgpack.org) has Ruby bindings and provides a Java implementation for JRuby
  * XML: [Nokogiri](https://nokogiri.org) is a swiss army knife for XML processing with Ruby, built on top of libxml2
  * Protocol Buffers: [beefcake](https://github.com/bmizerany/beefcake)